monodot/knowledge-base/_articles/activemq.md

 title: ActiveMQ
 ---

 This page is about the legacy ActiveMQ (ActiveMQ Classic / 5.x).
+For the new ActiveMQ Artemis, see [ActiveMQ Artemis][artemis].

 ## Developing